-For painting work and when using a drying booth at a temperature above 60 °C, the liquid gas tank must be removed.
+For painting work and when using a drying booth at a temperature above 60 °C, the liquid gas system must be completely evacuated.

 Do not make any modifications to the liquid gas system.

 Towing equipment

 Do not clean the coupling ball bar with a steam-jet or high-pressure jet cleaner.